legislation/legislation-gate-amendments/doc/getting-started/getting-started.md

 ### Software dependencies ###

 * A Java JDK, version 8 or later.
 You can download a free, open licensed JDK from the [OpenJDK website](https://openjdk.java.net/).
+	* **WARNING:** GATE may not run correctly on Java versions above version 11.
+If you receive an error in the GATE console that says **System.err cannot be resolved to a type**, try installing OpenJDK 11 instead.
 * The GATE Developer environment, available from [the GATE download page](https://gate.ac.uk/download).
 	* The Legislation Amendments GATE pipeline package has been tested with GATE 9.0.1.
 (Earlier GATE versions are unlikely to work with the bundled Prolog Parser plugin.)
 * The Prolog Parser GATE plugin, which you can build from source in the `gate-resources/Prolog_Parser/` folder, or is available pre-built from the [releases page of the GATE pipeline repository on Github](https://github.com/legislation/gate-legislation-amendments/releases).